 At night, however, it’s a different ballgame.
-You have to weigh your options carefully and decide what you want to prioritize your child’s sleep or their comfort.
+You have to weigh your options carefully and decide what you want to prioritize your child’s sleep or comfort.
 Too many diaper changes could result in sleep disturbances becoming commonplace.

 Should you change a poopy diaper when sleeping?

 Waking your sleeping baby can be a very painful decision, especially if you struggle with putting him to sleep.